 To adequately perform these functions, a fire door must be equipped with labeled hardware for dependable operation.
-Proper hardware selections can be verified by consulting the current editions of the "Fire Resistance Directory" published by Underwriters Laboratories Inc. and "Directory of Listed Products" published by Intertek Testing.
-These directories identify hardware and other products that may be used in fire-rated assemblies.
+Proper hardware selections can be verified by consulting online listings published by UL LLC and Intertek.
+These listings identify hardware and other products that may be used in fire-rated assemblies.
 The information can also be accessed at the following links: